Resurface-Games/Weapons-and-Powers/README.md

-# Weapons
+# How to Create a Weapon using these Templates
 These JSON files hold the values for the weapons in our game.
-If you want to add a weapon, copy WeaponTeamplate.json and fill in the values.
+If you want to add a weapon, copy WeaponTemplate.json and fill in the values.
+Also copy the WeaponTemplate.cs so you can set up the special abilities of your weapon.
+Group both of these in a folder named "Whatever weapon you are making".
+I am working on providing the documentation for this c# mini-library.